openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 02 / 11
+-   Modified certain Vehicles to have `Resolve: Immune` to represent mind-influencing banes don't effect them

 #### 2017 / 02 / 05
 -   Added `Vehicles & Mounts` section at the end of chapter 4
 -   Added `Tech Level` callout before Weapons section in chapter 4
 -   Add `Deafened` bane to mirror `Blinded` and `Silenced`

 #### 2017 / 02 / 03
 -   Added rules for `Waiting to Act` that allow for preparing to react to a given trigger and waiting in general